n1n5/php-project/README.md

-Simple CRUD project written in php with movies database :)
+Simple CRUD project written in PHP with a movies database :)